What is the Selection Process?

 - Demonstrated impact on student learning and preparation for college and career

-- Gains in test scores, graduation rates, and acquisition of 21st century skills
+- Gains in test scores, graduation rates, and acquisition of essential skills

 - Innovative approach to school/program design and implementation